Inbibo/shift_docs/docs/reference/shift_catalogs/creativesoftware.md

 </figure>

 Renames a node in the DCC graph.
-Outputs the new scenegraph path to the node.
+Outputs the new scenegraph path to the node.ç
-Works for Maya, Houdini and Nuke.

 In Houdini and Nuke any spaces are replaced by underscores to make sure the name is valid.

+Works for Maya, Houdini, and Nuke.